argilla-io/distilabel/docs/sections/community/developer_documentation.md

   - footer
 ---

-Thank you for investing your time in contributing to the project!.
+Thank you for investing your time in contributing to the project!

-If you don't have the repository locally, and need any help, go to [THING](../community/contributor.md) and read the contributor workflow with Git and GitHub.
+If you don't have the repository locally, and need any help, go to the [contributor guide](../community/contributor.md) and read the contributor workflow with Git and GitHub first.

 ## Set up the Python environment